How Eating Disorders Impact Pregnancy: Risks, Weight Gain, and Anorexia Nervosa

 - Depression

-Mental health treatments for eating disorders
+Treatments for eating disorders

-One therapeutic approach that may be effective for the treatment of eating disorders is enhanced cognitive behavioral therapy (CBT-E).
+One therapeutic approach that may be effective for the treatment of eating disorders during pregnancy is enhanced cognitive behavioral therapy (CBT-E).
 CBT-E can offer a personalized approach to eating disorder therapy by providing a way for individuals to analyze their condition and understand how to stabilize their eating patterns.
 This type of treatment may also help individuals find ways to overcome setbacks they may face in addressing the challenges of their disorder and maintain the changes they make going forward.

 While CBT-E and other types of therapy may be beneficial for pregnant individuals experiencing eating disorders, in-person forms of therapy may not always be convenient.
 In some cases, pregnant individuals may not have the time to schedule appointments or travel to a therapist’s office.
 Others may live in a remote region or an area that doesn’t have a sufficient number of mental health professionals.
 In these situations and many others, alternatives like online therapy may be beneficial.